Kendall Jenner Desperately Tries To Distance Herself From Pepsi ‘Protest’ Ad Pulled Over ‘Tone Deaf’ Message

 The Kendall Jenner Pepsi ad, while it appears to invoke the wave of protests against the presidency of Donald Trump that have erupted across the United States since last November, makes no mention of or even allusion to Trump himself.
 The current CEO of Pepsi’s parent company PepsiCo, Indra Nooyi, is one of only three women executives currently serving as part of Trump’s 19-member “business council.”

-[Featured Image By Vittorio Zumino Celotto/Getty Images]
+[Featured Image by Vittorio Zumino Celotto/Getty Images]